Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Kansas City and its opponents have gone over the current 55-point total in five of six games this season.
+- Kansas City and its opponents have gone over the current 54.5-point total in five of six games this season.

-- In 80% of Washington's games this season (4/5), the teams combined to score more than Sunday's total of 55.
+- Washington's games have gone over 54.5 points in four of five chances this season.

-- The combined points per game average of the two teams, 55.4, is 0.4 points greater than Sunday's over/under.
+- The combined points per game average of the two teams, 55.4, is 0.9 points above Sunday's over/under.

-- This contest's over/under is 8.6 points under the 63.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 9.1 points lower than the 63.6 these two squads combine to give up per game in 2020.

-- Chiefs games have an average total of 54.4 points this season, 0.6 fewer than Sunday's over/under.
+- The average total in Chiefs games this season is 54.4, 0.1 points fewer than Sunday's total of 54.5.

 Chiefs stats and trends

-- Kansas City has one win against the spread in five games this year.
+- Thus far this year Kansas City has one win against the spread.

 - This season, the Chiefs have one ATS win in two games as a favorite of 6.5 points or more.

-- Kansas City's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- Kansas City's games this year have gone over the total in four out of six opportunities (66.7%).

-- When Kansas City puts up more than 31 points, it is 1-2 against the spread and 2-1 overall.
+- Kansas City is 1-2 against the spread and 2-1 overall in games when it scores more than 31 points.

-- When Kansas City piles up more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Kansas City churns out more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chiefs have turned the ball over 11 times this season, seven more turnovers than the Football Team have forced (4).
+- The Chiefs have turned the ball over seven more times (11 total) than the Football Team have forced a turnover (4) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with Washington.